Please be ready with your application reference number starting with 'P'. For example P1234567

 If there is an issue with any applications submitted online, the concerned agency will respond promptly to the problem.
 If a case leads to delay, the agency will send a message to the applicant through any of their contact addresses (usually their email address).

 While approved agencies cannot do anything about a delay in the Police Check, you will continue to get valuable and valid updates about your application.

 Most employers see the Police Check as a background that a candidate should continue to update; regular checks.
 And many decision-makers stipulate an expiry period of 3 months for new applicants who must submit their Police Checks.

 However, the Police Check remains a point-in-time check.
 It can stay valid as long as acceptable to the decision maker's internal risk mitigation policies.

 The only way to avoid a delay is to submit a compliant application with the correct corroborating documents.

 The Identity documents that form part of the criminal history check application are a means to verify your identity and match your details with your application.

 Furthermore, applying through online agencies tends to be the quickest way to get your Criminal History Check certificate in Australia.

-If you are an individual, you can obtain a national criminal history check online via Australian National Character Check’s application and informed consent form.
+If you are an individual, you can obtain a Nationally Coordinated Criminal History Check online via Australian National Character Check’s application and informed consent form.
 The results are dispatched via email.